jwplayer/applicaster-docs/analytics.md

 - [Reporting API](https://developer.jwplayer.com/jwplayer/docs/analytics-getting-started)
 - Play Sessions Data Export (s3 bucket of aggregated play session data), which can be arranged by a JW Player Account Manager

+## Which values is Applicaster sending?
+All the required field of the  [JW OTT Ping Interface](https://github.com/jwplayer/ott-web-app/blob/develop/docs/features/video-analytics.md)

+As well as `oaid` App User ID.

+Applicaster is not sending the following values:
+- `ofv` Device firmware version.
+The Zapp platform doesn't have access to this value.
+- `oos` OS Language.
+The Zapp platform doesn't have access to this value.
+- `oiid` App Install Instance ID.
+There isn't any id that remains stable between installations.

+## How can I analyze traffic on a user basis?
+The applicaster plug in sends the `oaid` App User ID, which can be used to analyze traffic per user, instead of per session.

+You need to have a proper the `User identity storage key` on the plugin setting.
+See setup.

+Note that the user level data is only accessible using the Play Sessions Data Export.

 ## Does Applicaster support other analytics systems?
 Yes.
 See the Applicaster Plugin Directory in your account.